 The dust produced from a variety of grains when they are harvested, dried, handled and processed can put workers at risk of developing occupational asthma.
 Workers that are most at risk are those who are employed in the agricultural industry, as well as food factories, flour mills, breweries and those who work in the transportation of them.

-Working in a laboratory where animals are kept can cause occupational asthma, similarly those that regularly handle animals or clean enclosures where animals are kept are also at risk.
-The fur, feathers, dried urine and saliva from the animals contains dust with animal aeroallergens.
+Working in a laboratory where animals are kept can cause occupational asthma, similarly, those that regularly handle animals or clean enclosures where animals are kept are also at risk.
+The fur, feathers, dried urine and saliva from the animals contain dust with animal aeroallergens.
 This is the cause of occupational asthma in employees working in these environments.
 If you have contracted occupational asthma through contact with lab animals, or your existing asthma has become more severe then you may be entitled to claim compensation.

 Enzymes that are used in food processing, found in detergents and in cleaning agents can cause occupational asthma.
 Therefore those who work in factories where these products are manufactured, bakers, warehouse workers, hospital and cleaning staff are at a high risk of developing occupational asthma.

-Those who have been diagnosed and already suffer from asthma, may find working in any of the industries mentioned above could increase the severity of their symptoms.
+Those who have been diagnosed and already suffer from asthma may find working in any of the industries mentioned above could increase the severity of their symptoms.
 Therefore they are still entitled to make a claim.
-For anyone who thinks they have contracted occupational asthma or that there asthma symptoms have increased in severity due to their work conditions, they can make a claim for compensation.
+For anyone who thinks they have contracted occupational asthma or that their asthma symptoms have increased in severity due to their work conditions, they can make a claim for compensation.
 There are detailed regulations in place that all employers should adhere to, this is called the COSHH (Control of Substances Hazardous to Health Regulations).
-Employers have a responsibility to protect their staff, if they have not then they are at fault.
+Employers have a responsibility to protect their staff if they have not then they are at fault.
 Should you wish to make a claim, there is a time limit from the day of diagnosis of three years in which to do so.
 This time limit is not from the time you were exposed to the hazardous substance.